 - Individual must still provide his or her residential address to ACRA

-ACRA takes the provision of false information seriously; and any individual found to have provided a false address will result in ACRA barring the said individual from using alternate address for the next three years.
+ACRA takes the provision of false information seriously, and any individual found to have provided a false address will result in ACRA barring the said individual from using the alternate address for the next three years.
 Hence, companies are advised to be cautious and meticulous when filling out their applications.

-For the company’s registered office, it should fulfil the following criteria:-
+For the company’s registered office, it should fulfill the following criteria:-

 - It is open for at least five hours during ordinary business hours on each business day

 - It should be a physical office address located in Singapore

 There are several options that companies can choose when establishing a registered office in Singapore, such as:

 - Applying for a license to have a home office

 If the company does not need to be incorporated urgently, it could consider options (A) and (C).
 Option (C) in particular, is a relatively lengthy process and may be rejected by the Housing Development Board (“HDB”) or Urban Redevelopment Authority (“URA”) as residential areas may not be deemed suitable for business operations; or other related factors.
 Option (B) on the other hand, can be set up in a matter of minutes.

 Cost-wise, option (C) would be the cheapest as it does not require the payment of rental.
 However, administratively, option (B) may make the most sense for most companies as virtual offices often provide complimentary business services, such as receptionist services, mail scanning, and forwarding offices; and even provide professional corporate meeting rooms decked out with teleconferencing and video conferencing facilities.